vonkoob/ShippingCalc/shippingCalc/readme.md

 TooCalculated -
-TooCalculated is a PHP application that allows users to see what the shipping cost for their package would be based on their destination ZIP and package weight.
+TooCalculated is a PHP application that allows users to see what the shipping cost for their package would be based on their destination ZIP code and package weight.
 The application is designed to be a single page application with visual appeal for the user.

 Application Stack -